 Keep track of your stats – otherwise you’re flying blind

-Imagine you’re in a forest and a fire starts a bit ahead of you.
-You don’t know and you keep walking.
-A bit later you see it and start running to the right, but the fire has already reached there too.
+Imagine you’re in the forest and a fire breaks out a little ahead of you.
+You don’t know about it and keep walking.
+A little later, you see it and start running to the right, but the fire has already reached that spot.
+Now imagine you’re in a helicopter above the forest.
+You’ll see exactly where the fire is, right?

-For this, again, you need to bet the same amount on every bet.
-And don’t draw conclusions from fewer than 100 bets – that’s too small a sample, and luck can distort the results.
-With a larger sample of 150–200 bets, luck evens out, good and bad, and you get fair results that truly reflect whether you’re profitable or not.
-Knowing this removes emotion from winning or losing streaks, because they’re just a small part of the game.
+To that end, I’ll remind you again: you must place each bet with the same amount.
+And don’t draw conclusions based on fewer than 100 bets, because that’s too small a sample size and luck could skew the results; but with a larger sample of 150–200 bets, for example, luck evens out, both good and bad, and you get fair results that truly reflect whether you’re a winner or not.

 Bet with multiple bookmakers